 Summer is the height of road-trip season, and no matter how far you’re traveling, there’s always the chance of experiencing car trouble.
 Before beginning any road trip, be prepared with vehicle maintenance, the right emergency supplies, and a plan of action for car problems, and your trip can be smooth and enjoyable.

-- Before beginning any journey, make sure to have a mechanic check your vehicle and make needed repairs.1
+Before you begin any journey, make sure to have a mechanic check your vehicle and make any needed repairs.1

 Keep an Emergency Kit in Your Car

 Keep an emergency supply kit in your car, and check it every six months to restock or remove any expired items.
-Kits should include3:
+Kits should include2:

 - A properly inflated spare tire and wheel wrench, plus other tools as needed